electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

 The amount of time is specified in parameters that are based on the number of power line cycles (NPLCs).
 Each power line cycle for 60 Hz is 16.67 ms (1/60); for 50 Hz, it is 20 ms (1/50).

-NPLC can be set to any value form 0.01 to 10 then minimimin measure time for NPLC 0.01 is 200 microseconds (with 50Hz power line) and 167 microsencods (with 60Hz power line)
+NPLC can be set to any value from 0.01 to 10, then minimum  measure time for NPLC 0.01 is 200 microseconds (with 50Hz power line) and 167 microseconds (with 60Hz power line)

-When source readback active two different measurement both on current and voltage are performed for each element of the configuration list.
+When source readback is active, two different measurements on current and voltage are performed for each element of the configuration list.

-### Samplig Frequency
+### Sampling Frequency

-Running the experiment with NPLC = 0.01 and a source signal with 100mA amplitude, the resulting sampling interval is beetween 1 and 2 ms with mean value 1.46ms.
+Running the experiment with NPLC = 0.01 and a source signal with 100mA amplitude, the resulting sampling interval is between 1 and 2 ms with mean value 1.46ms.